deepakmittal2003/fastapi-new-app/README.md

 # FastAPI App

 This is a FastAPI application deployed on an AWS EC2 instance with MongoDB as the database.
+This Backend API application is used for the student management system.

 ## Features